These six ingredient breakfast ham and egg muffins require less than 10 minutes of prep and make for a quick make ahead breakfast for busy days!

 When I say this breakfast recipe is easy, I mean it.
 They can easily be whipped up in under 10 minutes and the longest part is waiting for them to bake.

-These savoury breakfast muffins are not on a regular rotation in our home, just like this easy peasy scrambled egg sandwich.
+These are on a regular rotation in our home, just like this easy peasy scrambled egg sandwich.

 Why We Love This Recipe